AllenNeuralDynamics/aind-ephys-utils/docs/source/getting_started/quickstart.rst

 Bin, smooth, plot
 ------------------

 Now you can perform operations (e.g. binning and smoothing) on the output and plot the results.
-All ``aind-ephys-utils`` methods are available via the ``ephys`` accessor, whereas built-in Xarray methods can be called directly on the ``DataArray`` object.
+All ``aind-ephys-utils`` methods are available via the ``ephys`` accessor, whereas built-in Xarray methods can be called directly on the ``DataArray`` object:

 .. code-block:: python